-NOTE! – ServerRdsh is the key-value here to identify AVD Windows 10 multi-session VMs (session hosts).
+NOTE! – ServerRdsh is the key value here to identify AVD Windows 10 multi-session VMs (session hosts).
 The operating system SKU for Windows 10 multi-session is ServerRdsh.

 (device.operatingSystemSKU -eq "ServerRdsh")

-Click on NEXT, Next, and Create buttons to complete the Intune filters for Windows 10 multi-session.
+Click on the NEXT, Next, and Create buttons to complete the Intune filters for Windows 10 multi-session.
 You can assign scope tags if needed, depending on the Intune RBAC scenarios.

 How to Use Filters for App Policy and Profile Deployments

 The step-by-step details of Use Of Filter, Change or Modify an Existing Filter, Delete a Filter, Reports, and Known Issue are covered by Jitesh in his post.
 If you looking for more details like How to Use Filters for App Policy and Profile Deployments, then go through Use Filters For Assigning Apps Policies And Profiles In Intune Portal | Endpoint Manager.